L14m-mitnick/L14m-mitnick.github.io/index.md

 ## Liam mitnick

 Hi , my name is Liam.
-Welcome to my personal website.I'm a security engineer during day and a vigilant hacker at night.
+Welcome to my personal website.I'm a security engineer at cybersafe during day and a vigilant hacker at night.

 ### Location
 Currently i'm located in Toronto, Canada.
 I currently work at Cybersafe.